Home

 While [users] may not initially want to commit to a longer term plan, seeing clear savings can be compelling.

 While it can be tempting to just provide the price broken down by month, for an annual product users will be billed once every year, not monthly.
 So when the user is billed once for a larger amount than was advertised on the product (the monthly price), they will be surprised and upset.
-Being misleading about billing frequency can lead to support issues and refunds that are avoidable.
+Being misleading about billing frequency can lead to support issues and refunds that are avoidable, violating paywall best practices.

 Paywall by Videoleap